andyld97/Xamarin.Android.LayoutConverter/README.md

 :heavy_check_mark: ConstraintLayouts are supported using ConstraintSets!
 :heavy_check_mark: Nested layouts will also work!
 :heavy_check_mark: Copy parts or everything of the generated code to the clipboard or you can export it as a C#-File!
-:heavy_check_mark: Example files avaiable in the menu!
+:heavy_check_mark: Example files are avaiable in the menu!